Legionella risk assessment

 Key points

 Most rented properties will be low risk, but it is a requirement for landlords to ensure that the risk of exposure to tenants and visitors by Legionella is properly assessed and controlled.
-This is a legal obligation and is enforced by the Health & Safety Executive (HSE).
+This is a legal obligation and this requirement stems from the Control of Substances Hazardous to Health Regulations 1989 and the Health and Safety at Work Act 1974, which makes provision for the legislation to apply to landlords of domestic premises.
+And is enforced by the Health & Safety Executive (HSE).

 Landlords should visit the HSE website for full information.